IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 How do I cancel IdentityForce?

 To cancel IdentityForce, you’ll need to reach out to customer service.
-Customer service does not answer immediately, so make sure to give yourself plenty of time before your next billing statement to avoid a charge.
+Customer service doesn't answer immediately, so make sure to give yourself plenty of time before your next billing statement to avoid a charge.
 There's no option within your portal to cancel your subscription.

 Bottom line: Is IdentityForce good?